DIKU-EDU/kudos/docs/usage.rst

 ---------------------------------

-In this subsection, we will go through the compilation and running of the ``halt`` userland program handed out together with Kudos.
+In this subsection, we will go through the compilation and running of the ``halt`` userland program handed out together with KUDOS.

-Once you have a version of Kudos extracted on your system, build the kernel and the userland programs::
+Once you have a version of KUDOS extracted on your system, build the kernel and the userland programs::

     make -C kudos